MichaelBurge/michaelburge.github.io/_posts/2017-08-15-how-do-i-modify-a-variable-in-haskell.markdown

 The expression `arr // [(index, value)]` is a new array with an updated value at index.
 It does not read or write to memory - `modifyIORef` will do the reading and writing - it simply is the new array. `[(index, value)]` is a list because `(//)` allows us to update multiple values at once, though I only update a single value each time here.

 One shortcoming of this technique is that it requires your code to be in `IO` context: `main`, `printElement`, and `writeArray` all use `IO`.
-If you want to add mutable variables throughout your code, you'll have to change everything to be in IO context.
+If you want to add mutable references throughout your code, you'll have to change everything to be in IO context.
 If you want to actually mutate global variables, this is necessary; but see the `ST` monad below to avoid this if you only need mutation within a single function.

 While this is the most direct way to do what we want, Haskellers usually get by without any mutation.
 How would that work?